EnigmaCurry/curlbomb/README.md

 to the server (as source doesn't have any output, and strangely fails to do it's job when you do pipe it somewhere else.)

-`--disable-postback` Disables sending client output to the server.
+`-1, --disable-postback` Disables sending client output to the server.
+This is necessary for interactive scripts.
 Note that --log-posts will have no effect with this enabled.

 `--client-logging` Logs all client output locally on the client to a file called curlbomb.log